 Perhaps you have contributors who write guest posts on your site.
-Maybe you have regular authors that you trust to publish content.
-All of this can be controlled through the use of roles.
-With a few clicks of the mouse, you can promote a contributor to an editor of your content.
+Maybe you have regular authors that you trust to publish articles.
+All of their access is controlled through the use of roles.

-In this article, we’re going to show you how to set those WordPress roles.
-As a result, you’ll be able to govern over who does what do your site without looking over someone’s shoulder.
+In this article, I’ll show you how to configure WordPress roles.
+I’ll also introduce a plugin that allows you to edit existing roles and create new ones.
+As a result, you’ll be able to govern who does what on your website precisely.

 - Administrator: Has complete control of the WordPress system.

-Step 2: This next screen will show you a list of everyone registered on your website.
-To the right of each name, you’ll see a column for “Role.”
-Click the name of the individual you wish to change.
+The Users page shows a list of everyone registered on your website.
+To the right of each name, you’ll see their role in the “Role” column.